Frequently Asked Questions About Neuromodulation (rTMS)

 Neuromodulation (rTMS) is the exclusive brain stimulation therapy offered at NonSurgical Medical Group for the treatment of chronic pain conditions.

-Before scheduling you for treatment, you must first consult with our Executive TMS Technician (Phase 1 Consultation) and if qualified, you would then be scheduled to consult with our TMS physician (Phase 2 Consultation) to determine if Neuromodulation (rTMS) would be safe and appropriate for you.
+Before receiving Neuromodulation (rTMS) treatment, you first meet with our Executive TMS Technician (this is your Preliminary Consultation appointment and it is provided FREE of charge)… and if qualified, you would then be scheduled to consult with our TMS physician to determine if Neuromodulation (rTMS) is safe and appropriate for you.

-To be considered for Neuromodulation (rTMS) treatment, patients must have been diagnosed with specific chronic pain conditions and unsuccessfully treated using accepted clinical guidelines… that is, Neuromodulation (rTMS) is for patients who have experienced inadequate response to pain medications or are pain medication intolerant.
+To be considered for Neuromodulation (rTMS) treatment, patients must have been diagnosed with specific chronic pain conditions and received traditional treatment without success… that is, Neuromodulation (rTMS) is for patients who have experienced inadequate response to pain medications and other standard chronic pain treatment.

 Is Neuromodulation (rTMS) treatment covered by my insurance?

-No. Neuromodulation (rTMS) treatment for chronic pain conditions is presently not covered by Medicare or general health insurance.
+No. Neuromodulation (rTMS) treatment for chronic pain conditions is presently not covered by Medicare or general health insurances.